1995–96 Phoenix Suns season

-The 1995–96 NBA season was the 28th season for the Phoenix Suns in the National Basketball Association.
-During the off-season, the Suns acquired Hot Rod Williams from the Cleveland Cavaliers, and signed free agent Tony Smith.
-The Suns struggled with a 13–13 start to the season, then lost eight of their next nine games.
-Head coach Paul Westphal, who had led the Suns to the 1993 NBA Finals, went 14–19 before being replaced by Cotton Fitzsimmons, who would come on to coach in his third stint with the Suns, while Smith was traded to the Miami Heat in exchange for rookie guard Terrence Rencher at midseason.
-The team played above .500 for the remainder of the season, as they held a 22–24 record at the All-Star break, and finished fourth in the Pacific Division, and seventh in the Western Conference with a 41–41 record.
-All home games were played at America West Arena.
-They were also one of the nine teams to defeat the 72–10 Chicago Bulls.
+The 1995–96 Phoenix Suns season was the 28th season for the Phoenix Suns in the National Basketball Association.
+The Suns had the 21st overall pick in the 1995 NBA draft, and selected shooting guard Michael Finley from the University of Wisconsin.
+During the off-season, the team acquired Hot Rod Williams from the Cleveland Cavaliers, and signed free agent Tony Smith.

+The Suns struggled with a 13–13 start to the regular season, then lost eight of their next nine games.
+Head coach Paul Westphal, who had led the Suns to the 1993 NBA Finals, went 14–19 before being replaced by Cotton Fitzsimmons, who would come in to coach in his third stint with the Suns, while Smith was traded to the Miami Heat in exchange for rookie point guard Terrence Rencher at mid-season.

+The team played above .500 basketball for the remainder of the season, as they held a 22–24 record at the All-Star break, and finished in fourth place in the Pacific Division with a 41–41 record, earning the seventh seed in the Western Conference, and qualifying for the NBA playoffs for the eighth consecutive year.
+The Suns were also one of the nine teams to defeat the 72–10 Chicago Bulls during the regular season.